 Once you’ve built your learning paths, assigning new hires to the right learning will be a breeze if your LMS enables you to define roles and departments for each of your users and automate learning assignments: once a new hire gets onboarded to your LMS, just assign them their job role and have them automatically enrolled into the right learning pathways.

-Mobile learning: give new hires flexibility
+Mobile learning: Give new hires flexibility

-Having a mobile learning strategy is key to adapt to the changing needs of companies, employees and digital behaviours.
+Having a mobile learning strategy is key to adapt to the changing needs of companies, employees and digital behaviors.
 Making all your onboarding accessible through mobile devices gives your employees the flexibility to access learning whenever they need it.
 Plus, fully mobile onboarding can engage the new generation of millennial and Gen-Z employees as they become increasingly represented in the working population.